Your 2018 List of Haunted Houses in Pittsburgh & Western PA…

 Allen’s Haunted Hayride & Tavern of Terror

 In it’s 40th year, Allen’s Haunted Hayrides has become a Halloween tradition for decades and is one of the oldest haunted houses in Pittsburgh.
+On their website they claim to be the oldest hayride in the nation!
 In 2015 they added the Tavern of Terror, a 3500 square-foot haunted walk thru of classic horror!
 To mark the occasion, the website was rebuilt and very well done as well.
 Both the hayride and Tavern of Terror will be back for 2018… Take a wagon ride down Route 666 to the Haunted Hayshed, and back again (if you are lucky).
 The barn itself was designated as being truly haunted in 2001 during a paranormal investigation.
 The hayride concept has been built upon to include unlimited carnival games and rides, along with bonfire pits that are available for rent.
 Beware – the hayride is intense, the monsters are in your face!
 For most people, the hayride lasts 30 minutes, for others, it lasts a lifetime!

 2430 Pittsburgh Road, Smock, PA 15480